Philippians 1:12-18

 And so Paul says, I want you to know dear friends that what has happened to me (the trials, the hardships, the persecution) has allowed the Gospel to advance in an unlikely place among the elite of the Roman Guards.
 It is an incredibly testimony from the Paul.

-I think one of the challenges for us is that when we read an account like this it become easy for Paul to simply become a Bible character and Philippians chapter 1 simply becomes a Bible story.
+I think one of the challenges for us is that when we read an account like this and it can become easy for Paul to simply become a Bible character and Philippians chapter 1 simply becomes a Bible story.
 And there is a disconnect between Paul’s life and our life.
 That is just stuff that happens to Paul.
 And yet the same thing that Paul was called to as a Believer in Jesus Christ is the same thing we are called to—to live for Christ in all circumstances.

 And so how does the reality of Paul that ‘for him to live is Christ, for him to be imprisoned is Christ, for him to suffer is Christ’ become our reality as followers of Christ.
 Every single one of us has circumstances that we are going through right now at some level that is challenging for us or difficult for us or simply circumstances that we would prefer not to be in.